CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/04-sdk-connect.md

    >**Note**: For example, if your endpoint is: **https&shy;://dp420.documents.azure.com:443/**, then the C# statement would be: **string endpoint =
    "https&shy;://dp420.documents.azure.com:443/";**.

-6. Add a **string** variable named **key** with its value set to the **key** of the Azure Cosmos DB account you created earlier.
+1. Add a **string** variable named **key** with its value set to the **key** of the Azure Cosmos DB account you created earlier.

    ```
    string key = "<cosmos-key>";
    ```
    >**Note**: For example, if your key is: **fDR2ci9QgkdkvERTQ==**, then the C# statement would be: **string key = "fDR2ci9QgkdkvERTQ==";**.

-7. Add a new variable named **client** of type [CosmosClient][docs.microsoft.com/dotnet/api/microsoft.azure.cosmos.cosmosclient] using the **endpoint** and **key** variables in the constructor:
+1. Add a new variable named **client** of type [CosmosClient][docs.microsoft.com/dotnet/api/microsoft.azure.cosmos.cosmosclient] using the **endpoint** and **key**
+   Variables in the constructor:

    ```
    CosmosClient client = new (endpoint, key);
    ```
-8. Add a new variable named **account** of type [AccountProperties][docs.microsoft.com/dotnet/api/microsoft.azure.cosmos.accountproperties] using the asynchronous result of invoking the [ReadAccountAsync][docs.microsoft.com/dotnet/api/microsoft.azure.cosmos.cosmosclient.readaccountasync] method of the **client** variable:
+1. Add a new variable named **account** of type [AccountProperties][docs.microsoft.com/dotnet/api/microsoft.azure.cosmos.accountproperties] using the asynchronous result of invoking the [ReadAccountAsync][docs.microsoft.com/dotnet/api/microsoft.azure.cosmos.cosmosclient.readaccountasync] method of the **client** variable:

    ```
    AccountProperties account = await client.ReadAccountAsync();
    ```
-9. Use the built-in **Console.WriteLine** static method to print the [Id][docs.microsoft.com/dotnet/api/microsoft.azure.cosmos.accountproperties.id] property of the
-   AccountProperties class with a header titled **Account Name**:
+1. Use the built-in **Console.WriteLine** static method to print the [Id][docs.microsoft.com/dotnet/api/microsoft.azure.cosmos.accountproperties.id] property of the AccountProperties class with a header titled **Account Name**:

    ```
    Console.WriteLine($"Account Name:\t{account.Id}");
    ```

-10. Use the built-in **Console.WriteLine** static method to query the [WritableRegions] [docs.microsoft.com/dotnet/api/microsoft.azure.cosmos.accountproperties.writableregions] property of the AccountProperties class and then print the [Name]
-    [docs.microsoft.com/dotnet/api/microsoft.azure.cosmos.accountregion.name] property of the first result with a header titled **Primary Region**:
+1. Use the built-in **Console.WriteLine** static method to query the [WritableRegions] [docs.microsoft.com/dotnet/api/microsoft.azure.cosmos.accountproperties.writableregions] property of the AccountProperties class and then print the [Name] [docs.microsoft.com/dotnet/api/microsoft.azure.cosmos.accountregion.name] property of the first result with a header titled **Primary Region**:

       ```
       Console.WriteLine($"Primary Region:\t{account.WritableRegions.FirstOrDefault()?.Name}");
       ```
-11. Once you are done, your code file should now include:
+1. Once you are done, your code file should now include:

     ```
     using System;